 Upon graduation and passing the Bar Exam on his first try, Paul believed that he could best serve his clients with a personal approach to practicing law so he opened his own practice, Paul D. Jeter Law Firm, P.C. in the Fall of 2009.
 Since that time, Paul has successfully represented clients from all over Tennessee in personal injury, workers’ compensation, family law, criminal law, probate, adoption law and business law cases.
 Paul also enjoys preparing wills and handling adoptions for his clients.
 His most memorable day practicing law was completing re-adoptions for his niece and nephew who were adopted from Rwanda by his sister and brother-in-law.

 Paul currently resides in Franklin, Tennessee with his wife Autumn and sons Cooper and Graham.
 Paul is a member of the Tennessee Bar Association, Williamson County Bar Association and the Tennessee Association for Justice.
-He is an active member of Christ Community Church in Franklin, volunteer basketball and baseball coach for the Grassland Athletic Association and enjoys playing golf, basketball, softball, fishing and spending time with his family.
+He is an active member and Deacon of Christ Community Church in Franklin, volunteer basketball, baseball and flag football coach, Vice President of the Grassland Athletic Association and enjoys playing golf, basketball, fishing and spending time with his family.
 Paul is also an avid supporter of the University of Tennessee Volunteers and can likely be found in Neyland Stadium on Saturdays in the Fall.